Cantonese culture: Martial arts

 Cantonese people also have their own schools of kung fu.
-Originally disorganized, the fighting techniques of Cantonese people were grouped into different schools between 18th to 19th century.
+Originally disorganized, the fighting techniques of Cantonese people were grouped into different schools between the 18th to 19th centuries.
 At that time, pirates and bandits were rampant in the empire's fringe regions such as Lingnan.
 This resulted in Cantonese starting to want to protect themselves, and thus the proliferation of martial arts learning.
-It was when the Cantonese people organized their fighting techniques into schools, forming the martial arts schools seen among Cantonese today.
+That was when the Cantonese people organized their fighting techniques into schools, forming the martial arts schools seen among Cantonese today.
 Martial arts folk heroes from that period, such as Wong Fei-hung, are now popular topics of Cantonese films.

-Overall, Cantonese martial arts are known for emphasis on striking in various different ways using punches while remaining a steady lower body posture.
-They often shout battle cries (for the purpose of unnerving the opponents), rarely jump, kick or do any elaborated large movements – a very pragmatic style focused on striking.
+Overall, Cantonese martial arts are known for its emphasis on striking in various different ways using punches, while maintaining a steady lower body posture.
+They often shout battle cries (for the purpose of unnerving the opponents), rarely jump, kick, or do any elaborate large movements – a very pragmatic style focused on striking.
 Kung fu schools invented and primarily practiced by Cantonese people include, but are not limited to: